NordicESMhub/GEO4962/_episodes/08-simulations.md

 {: .callout}

-First choose your teammate: you will have to work together to set-up and run your experiment so make sure one of you has access to Abel.
+First choose your teammate: you will have to work together to set-up and run your experiment so make sure one of you has access to Saga.

 ## Experiments